 O9.2 Lung volume reduction surgery and bronchoscopic interventions

 A variety of nonsurgical techniques are currently under investigation.
 These include endobronchial one-way valves, self-activating coils, targeted destruction of emphysematous tissue, bypass tract airway stenting and transpleural ventilation.

-The Klooster trial and Valipour trials were the most thorough in excluding patients with collateral ventilation using both the intact lobar fissure on CT chest and the Chartis system during bronchoscopy.
-This may explain why this trial had the most impressive results with regards to lung function, quality of life and exercise improvements.
+The Klooster, Valipour and Kemp trials were the most thorough in excluding patients with collateral ventilation using both the intact lobar fissure on CT chest and the Chartis system during bronchoscopy.
+This may explain why these trials had the most impressive results with regards to lung function, quality of life and exercise improvements.
 The trials where the control arm used sham placebo bronchoscopy reported no difference between the study arms with respect to improvement in quality of life.
 Valves cannot yet be recommended as routine therapy and patients need to be informed of the short term mortality and complication rates.
-Davey recognises the high complication rates and appropriately calls for future trials to compare valve placement with surgical lung volume reduction.
+Davey recognises the high complication rates and appropriately calls for future trials to compare valve placement with surgical lung volume reduction (Davey 2015).

-A non-blinded randomised control trial comparing endobronchial lung volume reduction using Emphysematous Lung Sealant (ELS) was terminated early due to loss of funding prior to the 12 month pre-specified endpoints (Come 2015).
+A non-blinded randomised controlled trial comparing endobronchial lung volume reduction using Emphysematous Lung Sealant (ELS) was terminated early due to loss of funding prior to the 12 month pre-specified endpoints (Come 2015).
 Limited data at 6 months showed significant improvements in spirometry, 6MWD, QoL and dyspnoea.
 However the complication rate was unacceptably high with increased hospitalisations (44% vs. 17%) and serious adverse events with two deaths in the intervention arm and no deaths in the control arm [evidence level II].